What is a UGC Creator? Steps To Become One + Examples

 1. Ang Wells – UGCang

-In her description, she’s transparent about collaborations and sharing a single link to her offers, such as UGC Creator Course, an Inquiry submission for brands, and personalized consultation.
+In her description, she’s transparent about collaborations and sharing a single link to her offers, such as the UGC Creator Course, an Inquiry submission for brands, and personalized consultation.

 She teaches other people how to become UGC creators, and she shared her opinion on the topic: